Skip to main content

 A willfully sunny interpretation of the diary has served neither Anne Frank nor history well.

 Certainly Anne’s talent was extraordinary, and her perceptions were remarkable for a girl her age, but even an extraordinary 13- to 15-year-old is an unlikely voice for six million dead.
 It is just that unlikelihood, however, that makes Anne’s diary such an overwhelmingly human document.
 She was not a historian putting the events of the day in perspective, or a philosopher trying to make sense of the senseless, or a journalist probing the behind-the scenes maneuvering of a criminal order.
-She was a girl, on her way to becoming a woman, trying to survive the events and ultimately failing, and as such she has put a human face, a child’s hauntingly questioning face, on six million faces erased from the twentieth century.
+She was a girl, on her way to becoming a woman, trying to survive the events and ultimately failing, and as such she has put a human face, a child’s hauntingly questioning face, on six million faces erased from the 20th century.

 There is another reason that Anne’s diary has captured the world’s imagination, and it is more disturbing.
 I have said that Anne was a child on her way to becoming a woman.
 The diary is, above all, a closely observed and deeply affecting coming-of-age story.
 Outside the curtained windows of the annex, Nazis and their Dutch collaborators prowled the streets, sirens wailed, and Jews and Gypsies and homosexuals and political prisoners boarded the trains for the East, but until the Green Police mounted the stairs to the annex, all that horror remained outside.
 If Anne and the others in hiding could not shut out the threat or banish the fear for a moment, and a careful reading of the diary shows they could not, the reader, thanks to Anne’s skillful rendering of mundane affairs and churning emotions, can.
 Otto Frank always claimed that “Anne’s book is not a war book.
 War is the background.”